strongo/decimal/README.md

 * Compact
 * No precision issues with storing values like `0.10`
 * By storing with precision to cents there is no ambiguity with rounding.
 E.g. if you split $10 between 3 persons the amounts will be $3.33, $3.33 & $3.3<b>4</b>.

+## <a href="https://github.com/strongo/decimal/blob/master/LICENSE">MIT License</a>
+Free to use without restrictions.
+If cloned please keep links to <a href="https://github.com/strongo/decimal">https://github.com/strongo/decimal</a> and to <a href="https://debtstracker.io/">https://debtstracker.io/</a>.